CanonicalLtd/UCWifiConnect/README.md

 ## Be patient, it takes minutes

-Wifi-connect pauses at startup and in to provide time for state changes to settle.
+Wifi-connect pauses at daemon startup and at various times to allow state changes to settle.
 For example:

-* On boot and on daemon start, it takes a couple minutes to determine the proper state (which you can see in the log)
+* On boot and on daemon start, it takes a couple minutes to determine the proper state
-* When transitioning between modes (for example when connectixoign to an external AP from the web page, it takes a couple minutes
+* When transitioning between modes (for example when connecting to an external AP from the web page, it takes a couple minutes

 ## Logs